PlatinumTeam/PlatinumQuest/README.md

 While there's no formal CLA, your contributions, if included, will also be released here under the MIT license and included in binary form in the game.

 There is no linter for Torque Script, but we do have a coding style used throughout the project.
 Please try to follow it.

-If you need help with anything, we have a [Discord server](https://discord.gg/7MzhTgRN5s) for discussing PQ development.